Cabbage and Sausage Skillet

 Cabbage and sausage on a wooden spoon.

-Quick and easy – This is such an easy meal to make.
+This is such an easy one pan dinner to make.
 Prep takes 10 minutes or less and it cooks up in less than 15 minutes.
-It’s also all made in one pan!
+It also only uses 7 ingredients and you probably already have some of them on hand.

 Ingredients used to make cabbage sausage skillet.